Senior Academic – Years 7 to 11

 Energy and forces doing work, forces and their effects, electricity and circuits, magnetism and the motor effect, electromagnetic induction, particle model, forces and matter.

-Assessment Combined Science – Assessed at the end of Year 11 by 6 papers, each of 75 minutes.
+Combined Science – Assessed at the end of Year 11 by six papers, each of 75 minutes.
 All topics are equally weighted, counting for 16.67 % of the final mark.

-Assessment Separate Science – Assessed at the end of Year 11 by two papers per subject (six in total), each paper is 105 minutes and worth 50% of the grade for each subject.
+Separate Sciences – Assessed at the end of Year 11 by two papers per subject (six in total), each paper is 105 minutes and worth 50% of the grade for each subject.

 Enrichment Opportunities / Field Trips